 Has the nominee taught at least half time in a mathematical science

-In the space below, please briefly describe the unusual personal and professional qualities of the nominee that contribute to her or his extraordinary teaching success.
+On a separate page, briefly describe the unusual or extraordinary personal and professional qualities of the nominee that contribute to her or his extraordinary teaching success.

 Telephone: Work ______ Home ______ Fax ______

-Nomination form should reach Section Secretary by December 1.
+Nomination forms should reach Section Secretary by December 1 of each year.

-Complete nomination materials should reach Section Secretary by January 15.
+Complete nomination materials should reach Section Secretary by January 15 of each year.

-Please consult section webpage (http://www-math.cudenver.edu/~maa-rm/) for complete guidelines.
+Please consult the Section webpage (http://sections.maa.org/rockymt) for complete guidelines.